 Creating virtual rasters for specific area

 There is a ready made python script for creating virtual rasters for your study area from datasets available in Taito.
 The script is located at /proj/ogiir-csc/mml/karttalehtijako/vrt_creator.py.
-It's used in a following way:
+It's used in the following way:

 python /proj/ogiir-csc/mml/karttalehtijako/vrt_creator.py dataset polygon_file output_directory

 - dem2m - 2m DEM from MML located at /proj/ogiir-csc/mml/dem2m

 - dem10m - 10m DEM from MML located at /proj/ogiir-csc/mml/dem10m

 - demCombined - DEM covering whole Finland using 2m DEM whenever it's available and interpolating rest of the areas to 2m resolution from 10m DEM using bicubic interpolation.

 with optional arguments: